gzaini/web/index.md

 			Assistant Professor, Faryab University.
 		</p>
 		<p style="text-align: justify;">
 			I recieved my Master degree from <a href="www.tu-berlin.de">TU-Berlin</a> in 2018.
 Perior to that, behide working as assistant professor in Faryab University, I have spent four years as Senior IT Assistant in <a href="www.nrc.no"> NRC </a> northest Offices, from 2011 to 2015.
-I have also worked as Quality of Service Engineer at <a href="www.roshan.af"> Roshan Telecommunication </a> company from 2009 to 2011.
-I have my bachelor degree in computer science from <a href="www.ku.af"> Kabul University </a>.
+I have also worked as Qos, Supervision and Operation Support Engineer at <a href="www.roshan.af"> Roshan Telecommunication </a> company from 2009 to 2011.
+Perior to that, I had recieved my bachelor degree in computer science from <a href="www.ku.af"> Kabul University </a>, 2009.
 		</p>
 		<p style="text-align: justify;">
 			Beside the Education Faculty's counsil board membership, I am researching on Data Science and it's techniques to be studied in Afghan universities' computer science faculties and it will results to scale up my academic degree (from Pohanyar to Pohanmal).
 The research will be completed at most three years. <br/>